hth313/boost41/doc/xeq.rst

 By name

-   Press the ``ALPHA`` key and spell out the name of the function you want to call.
-This will search for the function in the usual way, except that secondary functions are also searched.
+   Press the ``ALPHA`` key and spell out the name of the function you want to execute.
+This will search for the function in the usual way, but here it also includes searching among the secondary functions.

 By local label